fadugyamfi/memberz-app/README.md

-# TODO
-* Upgrade to Angular 15
-* Upgrade ng-qrcode to 8.0.1
-* Upgrade ngx-print to 1.3.1

 ## Creative

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli).

 ## Requirements

-    Node 14+
+    Node 20+
-    Angular 14+ (For Standalone Components)
+    Angular 16+ (For Standalone Components)

 ## Payment Provider
 * Paystack - https://dashboard.paystack.com/#/get-started
-* Dropped Slydepay due to platform being abandoned without notice for Kowri

 ## Development server

-Run `ng build slydepay-angular` to build the dependent library for handling requests to the Slydepay payment gateway.

-Run `ng serve` for a dev server.
+Run `npm run start` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ## Code scaffolding